Anne Royall: Career in journalism

-Anne spent the next four years traveling around Alabama, writing letters to a friend about the evolution of the young state that were eventually turned into a manuscript published as Letters from Alabama.
-She also penned a novel called The Tennessean before setting off for Washington D.C.

-She became an "itinerant storyteller", according to biographer Jeff Biggers, traveling first to the new state of Alabama, where she wrote the initial of her series of "Black Books".
-The popular volumes were "informative but sardonic portraits of the elite and their denizens from Mississippi to Maine".
-In an expanding nation, Royall's incisive descriptions of American life and individual Americans from many walks of life were popular reading and a sharp contrast to the sentimental literature penned by other female writers.
+Anne resorted to a life as an "itinerant storyteller".
+She traveled to Alabama and spent four years documenting the new state in letters to a friend, compiled into Letters from Alabama.
+It was the first in her "Black Books" series, "informative but sardonic portraits of the elite and their denizens from Mississippi to Maine".
+Anne Royall's incisive descriptions of American life and individual Americans from many walks of life were popular reading and a sharp contrast to the sentimental literature penned by other female writers.
+She also penned a novel called The Tennessean.
+In 1824, she set off for Washington D.C. to petition for a federal pension as the widow of a veteran.

-She arrived in Washington in 1824 to petition for a federal pension as the widow of a veteran; under the pension law at the time, widows had to plead their cases before Congress.
-She remained unsatisfied until Congress passed a new pension law in 1848.
-Even then, her husband's family claimed most of her pension money.

-While in Washington attempting to secure a pension, Anne caught President John Quincy Adams during one of his usual early morning naked swims in the Potomac River.
-It is commonly recounted, but apocryphal, that she gathered the president's clothes and sat on them until he answered her questions, earning her the first presidential interview ever granted to a woman.
+Under pension law, widows were required to plead their cases before Congress.
+While Anne was in D.C. seeking a pension, she caught President John Quincy Adams during one of his usual early morning naked swims in the Potomac River.
+According to a likely apocryphal tale, she gathered the president's clothes and sat on them until he answered her questions, earning her the first presidential interview ever granted to a woman.

-Adams afterward supported Anne's petition for a pension.
-He also invited her to visit his wife, Louisa Adams, at their home in Washington, which she did.
+President Adams supported Anne in her pension protests, and invited her to visit his wife Louisa Adams at their home.
 Mrs. Adams gave her a white shawl when she journeyed north to obtain proof of her husband's military service.